TrueConf Group Capabilities

 Space-saving feature

-Presentation recording: Do not record, Replace video, Along with video
+Presentation recording: Do not record, Replace video, Record with video

 Recording layouts: Incoming video, Outgoing video, All on screen

-Automatic stop of recording at the end of a video conferencing session.
+Automatic stop of recording when the video conference session ends

 Broadcasting conferences via RTMP, SAP, HLS, NDI

-Automatic start of streaming at the beginning of a video conferencing session
+Automatic streaming start at the beginning of a video conference session

-Automatic stopping of the broadcast at the end of a video conferencing session
+Automatic stop of streaming at the end of a video conference session

 Turning the device on and off